home-assistant/home-assistant.io/source/_integrations/nina.markdown

 ha_domain: nina
 ha_platforms:
   - binary_sensor
+ha_integration_type: integration
 ---

 The [NINA](https://www.bbk.bund.de/DE/Warnung-Vorsorge/Warn-App-NINA/warn-app-nina_node.html) integration displays warnings from the [Bundesamt für Bevölkerungsschutz und Katastrophenhilfe](https://www.bbk.bund.de/) in Germany.

 For each county/city it creates warning slots that change to Unsafe when warnings are present.
+It is also possible to combine the slots into one sensor.
 The text of the warning and the metadata are stored in the attributes of the slots.

 {% include integrations/config_flow.md %}